felipemarkson/klusolve-wasm/Readme.txt

 lgpl_2_1.txt in this directory).
 For an example of use, see the OpenDSS project at www.sourceforge.net/projects/electricdss

-Contact: Tom McDermott, tem42 at pitt dot edu
+Contact: Tom McDermott, t dot mcdermott at ieee dot org

 ==========================================================================